SimChid/comp-333-hw3/README.md

 On your system, go to Applications->XAMPP->xamppfiles->htdocs.
 You may remove all files in it, and create a new folder titled comp-333-hw3.
 Place all files from this repo **EXCEPT the src directory** into comp-333-hw3.

 ## frontend:
+Please note that src is the only file from the react app.
+If the full app directory is downloaded with the zip file, then the app won't load.

 Download the latest version of [Node.js](https://nodejs.org/en/download/current) from the official site.

-Ensure you have node and npm installed with the following commands:
+Ensure you have node and npm installed with the following commands in your terminal:
 ```bash
 node -v
 ```